-This British take on an American classic is both simple and sublime.
+This British take on an American classic creamy potato salad is both simple and sublime.
 The summery spud salad relies on the tart richness of crème fraîche and the pucker of lemon to turn out a novel take on something familiar.
-It’s typically served tepid across the pond, although we gotta admit, we tend to prefer it chilled through and through.–Renee Schettler
+It’s typically served warm across the pond, although we gotta admit, we tend to prefer it chilled through and through.–Renee Schettler

 - 4 tablespoons crème fraîche*

 - 1 tablespoon fresh lemon juice, plus more to taste